The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

 To be more specific, we first consider the $H \to h + X$ decay process with both $H$ and $h$ being spin-$1/2$ hadrons.
 We use ${\cal D}^{H}_{q} (\lambda_q, \lambda_H; z', p_T')$ to denote the helicity-dependent fragmentation function of the parent hadron $H$ and ${\cal D}^{h,H}_q (\lambda_q, \lambda_h; z, p_T)$ to denote the decay contribution to that of the daughter hadron $h$ with $\lambda_q$ and $\lambda_{h/H}$ being the helicities of the quark and the corresponding hadron. $X$ is a collection of all the other unmeasured particles.
 Here, $z$ and $z'$ are the longitudinal momentum fractions of daughter and parent hadrons respectively, while $p_T$ and $p_T'$ are the corresponding transverse momenta with respect to the quark momentum.

-We only consider the prompt production for the parent hadron $H$ in this work.
-For the prompt production, the parity is conserved.
-Therefore, we only have the following two possible structures as long as we only consider the longitudinal polarization,
+For the parent hadron $H$ production, we neglect decay contributions and only consider the prompt production contribution, which is parity invariant.
+Therefore, we only have the following two possible structures as long as we only consider the longitudinal polarizations of the quark and the hadron,